The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary

 Using a combination of Ricci flow and other dimension-specific techniques, \cite{CL} completely characterizes the topology of all $3$-manifolds with boundary admitting metrics with $R_g>0$ and non-negative mean curvature.
 In a different approach, \cite[Thm.~19]{BH} gives a differential topological obstruction in terms of $K$-area to a manifold with $R_g>0$ and non-negative mean curvature, and produces an example of a $3$-manifold admitting no such metric.
 In the other direction, the existence of constant psc metrics on manifolds with boundary goes back to \cite{E,Gajer} (with \cite{Gajer} corrected in \cite{walsh:psc-I}), with recent work by the third author \cite{ XU3, XU4, XU1}. \cite[Thms.~5.3, 5.5]{RW} gives topological conditions under which a totally non-spin $M$ has a psc metric with vanishing or positive mean curvature.
-These results have the advantage of having boundary assumptions only on the mean curvature, rather than the second fundamental form.